 Evaluation by the TGS chair

-The Journalists’ Union of Turkey (TGS) Chair Faruk Eren, in his evaluation, said, “Though we don’t know how many journalists became unemployed after the Gezi resistance, a huge injustice has started since that date”.
+Confederation of Progressive Trade Unions of Turkey (DİSK) Press Labor Chair Faruk Eren, in his evaluation, said, “Though we don’t know how many journalists became unemployed after the Gezi resistance, a huge injustice has started since that date”.

 “For instance, a lot of journalists were sacked from TRT just because of their tweets.
 A similar injustice occurred in pro-government media outlets.